Symposium on Integrating AI and Data Science into School Education Across Disciplines

 1 minute

-Juliane Ahlborn (Germany) Christian Andersson (Sweden) Katharina Bata (Germany) Arne Bathke (Austria) Marc Berges (Germany) Rolf Biehler (Germany) Karin Binder (Germany) Zarek Drozda (USA) Jakim Eckert (Germany) Joachim Engel (Germany) Tim Erickson (USA) Yannik Fleischer (Germany) Martin Frank (Germany) Iddo Gal (Isreal) Harald Gapski (Germany) Martin Geroldinger (Austria) Anja Gärtig-Daugs (Germany) Orit Hazzan (Isreal) Hannes Heusel (Germany) Lukas Höper (Germany) Sven Hüsing (Germany) Karl-Emil Kjær Bilstrup (Denmark) Kate Miller (USA) Andreas Mühling (Germany) Arnold Pears (Sweden) Susanne Podworny (Germany) Sue Sentance (UK) Steffen Schneider (Germany) Sarah Schönbrodt (Austria) Katharina Schüller (Germany) Carsten Schulte (Germany) Gerald Steinbauer-Wagner (Austria) Matti Tedre (Finland) Henriikka Vartiainen (Finland) Dan Verständig (Germany) Jane Waite (UK) Travis Weiland (USA) Michelle Wilkerson (USA) The list is updated continuously.
+Christian Andersson (Sweden) Katharina Bata (Germany) Arne Bathke (Austria) Marc Berges (Germany) Rolf Biehler (Germany) Karin Binder (Germany) Zarek Drozda (USA) Jakim Eckert (Germany) Joachim Engel (Germany) Tim Erickson (USA) Kate Farrell (UK) Yannik Fleischer (Germany) Martin Frank (Germany) Iddo Gal (Israel) Harald Gapski (Germany) Martin Geroldinger (Austria) Anja Gärtig-Daugs (Germany) Orit Hazzan (Israel) Hannes Heusel (Germany) Lukas Höper (Germany) Sven Hüsing (Germany) Karl-Emil Kjær Bilstrup (Denmark) Kate Miller (USA) Andreas Mühling (Germany) Viktoriya Olari (Germany) Arnold Pears (Sweden) Susanne Podworny (Germany) Sue Sentance (UK) Thomas Schmitt (Germany) Steffen Schneider (Germany) Sarah Schönbrodt (Austria) Katharina Schüller (Germany) Carsten Schulte (Germany) Cathy Smith (UK) Gerald Steinbauer-Wagner (Austria) Matti Tedre (Finland) Henriikka Vartiainen (Finland) Dan Verständig (Germany) Jane Waite (UK) Vivien Wallner (Austria) Travis Weiland (USA) Michelle Wilkerson (USA) The list is updated continuously.

 1 minute